ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ## Integrity of Authorizations

-ACME allows anyone to request challenges for an identifier by registering an account key and sending a new-application request under that account key.
+ACME allows anyone to request challenges for an identifier by registering an account key and sending a new-order request under that account key.
 The integrity of the authorization process thus depends on the identifier validation challenges to ensure that the challenge can only be completed by someone who both (1) holds the private key of the account key pair, and (2) controls the